 - OR -

-Drug and alcohol abuse negatively affect physical health and are likely to have a negative effect on sexual functioning.
+Drug and alcohol abuse negatively affects physical and mental health and are likely to have a negative effect on sexual performance, functioning, and intimacy.
 Men who are dependent on alcohol have a 60% to 70% chance of suffering from sexual problems, such as loss of sexual desire, erectile dysfunction, and premature ejaculation.
 Even short-term heavy alcohol use can cause temporary erectile dysfunction.
 Researchers have found that heavy alcohol use can have permanent effects on a man’s sexual health, even after long abstinence periods.
-While some cocaine users feel an increased sexual desire during drug use, cocaine use has been found to decrease sexual pleasure in the long term.
-A study from the University of Granada in Spain found that the sexual functioning of men who abused cocaine, heroin, alcohol, and marijuana was impaired by all drugs.
+While some Cocaine users feel an increased sexual desire during drug use, Cocaine use has been found to decrease sexual pleasure in the long term.
+A study from the University of Granada in Spain found that the sexual functioning of men who abused Cocaine, Heroin, alcohol, and Marijuana were impaired by all drugs.
 The 2 areas that were most significantly impaired were pleasure and orgasm.

 Not only is sexual functioning impacted by substance abuse, so is the emotional bond between partners that leads to feelings of closeness and desire.
 Feelings of resentment may interfere with the attraction that one partner previously felt for the other.
 Couples therapy may help resolve these negative feelings and help couples regain the intimacy that their relationship once had.

-While abusing drugs or alcohol does not necessarily mean that a person will be in unfaithful to their partner, it increases the risk of them being in a vulnerable position and not making rational decisions.
-Alcohol impairs judgment and lowers inhibitions, potentially causing someone to step outside of their marriage or relationship when they would not do so sober.
+While abusing drugs or alcohol does not necessarily mean that a person will be in unfaithful to their partner, it increases the risk of them being in a vulnerable position and making poor decisions.
+Alcohol impairs judgment and lowers inhibitions, potentially causing someone to entertain relations outside of their marriage or relationship when they would not do so sober.
 However, infidelity often stems from a deeper-rooted issue and someone with a drug or alcohol problem may use their addiction as an excuse to justify the cheating.
-Infidelity can greatly damage or destroy relationships and it takes time and work to restore the trust.
+Infidelity can greatly damage relationships and it takes time and work to restore the trust.
 Couples therapy may be able to help couples begin the journey to rebuild a fulfilling and honest relationship.

 Infidelity generally comes from the same inner emptiness as alcohol and drug abuse.

-It can be difficult to find the line between being supportive to your partner while they struggle with a drug or alcohol problem, without being an enabler.
-Protecting someone from the consequences of their substance abuse is considered enabling, such as taking over their responsibilities, making excuses for them, and saving them from legal consequences.
-It may be difficult, but it is important to let them deal with the consequences of their decisions.
-You can offer support by setting boundaries and helping them seek out treatment options.
-Al-Anon, Nar-Anon, and Recovering Couples Anonymous are options for the non-addicted partner to find support and others that have dealt with similar issues.
-After d and treatment, couples therapy can help people get back to a place of love, support, and trust.
+It can be difficult to find the line between being supportive to your partner while they are in active alcohol and/or drug addiction, without being an enabler.
+Even though your intention may be to help, protecting someone from the consequences of their substance abuse is considered enabling, such as taking over their responsibilities, making excuses for them, and saving them from legal consequences.
+It may be difficult to set boundaries and limits.
+Al-Anon, Nar-Anon, and Recovering Couples Anonymous are non-judgmental self-help groups for the partner who is not using substances; however, is often addicted to their loved ones behaviors, to find support and suggestions from others that have dealt with similar issues themselves.
+During and after treatment, couples therapy can help people get back to a healthy place of understanding, love, support, and trust.